Recipes for Tablet and Mobile Phone

 Here you can calculate the "Condition Factor" for your sea trout according to Fulton's formula.
 Fulton works with values between 1.00 and 1.20 for rising trout.
 If you want to read more about "Condition Factor", go to this website: R. Arrow.
 It describes a bit about why trout and salmon have different "Condition Factor" depending on the habitat.

 The website mainly applies to sea trout.
 Salmon is usually longer per unit weight.
 You can use the calculation, but you get lower numbers, and then my comments are not completely correct.
-Typical values for rising salmon are between 0.90 and 1.05.
-Calculations of more than 50 salmon from Varde Å show an average of 0.95.
-It will be interesting to see what the "Condition Factor" will be when all 130 salmon are caught.
-In 2018, I have calculated an average for small salmon at 0.95 and for large salmon 1.05.
-This gives an average of 1.00 for salmon in Varde Å.
+Typical values for rising salmon are between 0,900 and 1,050.
+Calculations so far on 52 spring salmon from Varde Å show an average of 0.975 for large salmon over 73 cm.
+It will be interesting to see what the "Condition Factor" will be when all 105 large salmon and 120 small salmon are caught.
+In 2023 I will calculate the "Condition Factor" for large salmon and small salmon separately and then I will calculate the average for all salmon together.
+The result will not come until the autumn.

 At R. Piil page for "Condition Factor" there is a table for normal length (cm) and normal weight (kg) for a sea trout with "Condition Factor" 1.0 when it is a rising fish.
 Of course, there are variations in the "Condition Factor" depending on where the sea trout has lived and consumed its food.
 The large "herring eaters" get a high "Condition Factor".